ecurtin2/blog/content/cv.md

 #### Jun 2018 - Apr 2019, Chicago IL

+*   Created a risk model for insurance claims using XGBoost to triage adjustor resources.
 *   Reduced model training time by 90% by parallelization with Dask and code optimizations.
 *   Greatly Accelerated model deployment to production by porting to AWS SageMaker and Lambda.
 *   Exposed machine learning services as serverless API’s.